-PSE454B: Advanced Leadership and Motivation (PSF454B: Leadership avancé et motivation) For students in the Third or Fourth Year Arts.
+PSE454B: Advanced Leadership and Motivation (PSF454B: Leadership avancé et motivation)

 The general objective of this course is to explore leadership theory and practice in depth, building on the concepts introduced in PSE301A or PSE304A, and secondly, to develop an appreciation of how these impact on work performance and motivation.
 The general focus will be on the critical analysis of current leadership theories and their application to the military.
 Students will also be introduced to diagnostic and intervention strategies related to organizational development and to the leader as an agent of change.
 Ultimately, the student will be able to evaluate work situations and employ strategies to increase personnel performance and improve motivation and job satisfaction.